-This fruit tart recipe has a wonderfully buttery crust, rich pastry cream, fresh ripe fruit with an easy fruit glaze, and looks beautifully elegant and will impress your family and friends.
+This fruit tart recipe has a wonderfully buttery crust, rich pastry cream, and fresh ripe fruit with an easy fruit glaze, and looks beautifully elegant and will impress your family and friends.

 The wonderful thing about this elegant dessert is how quickly it can come together, and it will look like you have been working on it all day when it really took you minimal bake time to complete it.
-There is also a lot of variety with this recipe and can easily be mini fruit tarts for a nice bite sized treat for your guests.
+There is also a lot of variety with this recipe and can easily be mini fruit tarts for a nice bite-sized treat for your guests.

-Components to a fruit tart
+Components of a fruit tart

 Tarts are baked in a pan with shallow sides and a removable bottom since they only have a bottom crust and are always removed from the pan before serving.
 There are only four components to a tart.

 - Chill the tart before serving: Allow the tart to set in the fridge for 30 minutes or longer.
 I prefer to chill it in the fridge overnight.
 This will help it set and be easier to slice so that the pastry cream isn’t loose when you go to serve it and it comes out in one beautiful slice.

 - Tart Pan: You will need to use a tart pan.
 There really isn’t a substitute for this.
 A tart pan will have wonderful scalloped edges and a removable bottom, which is very helpful when you need to remove the tart from the pan.

 - Room temperature butter: Cut the butter into small pieces or cubes so that it will blend better into the crust batter.

 - Press crust firmly into pan: In order to have the nice ridged edges, you need to make sure you press the batter into the scalloped edges firmly.

 Frequently asked questions